waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Route 33
 - Hiker Anthony is on this route, but his exact location is unconfirmed.
-- A Pokefan M trainer is located at (6, 13).
+- Hiker Anthony is located at (6, 13).
+He doesn't battle but gives his phone number.